FineArtMaths/continua/README.md

 This is where abstract algebra goes, which we take to be the study of structures that arise naturally while trying to work with other mathematical objects as well as in a wide variety of practical situations.
 While I want to keep my focus on the previous theme, these subjects have enough intrinsic interest to be worth developing in a bit more detail than strictly necessary.
 They include:

 * Group theory, especially its connection with symmetry and therefore geometry;
-* Linear algebra, which I like to teach in a rather abstract manner, emphasising tensor products;
+* Linear algebra, which for a long time I've had good luck teaching in a rather abstract manner, emphasising tensor products;
-* Homological algebra, which is an indispensible toolkit in the study of continuous space;
+* Homological algebra, which is an indispensible toolkit in the study of continuous space (and elsewhere);
-* Galois theory, which I'm inclined to treat in the context of noncommutative algebra;
+* Galois theory, which I'm inclined to treat in the context of noncommutative algebra; the key theme is extension problems and the obstructions to solving them;
 * Lie groups, representation theory and group cohomology, which can be seen as both an application of our understanding of continua and a means to extend it;
 * Hopf algebras, examples of which appear at the core of the theory of continuous phenomena.